-Telerik Test Studio is one of the top testing automation tools that can be widely used for all kinds of testing including regression testing, functional testing, and load testing.
+Telerik Test Studio is one of the top automation tools in software testing that can be widely used for all kinds of testing including mobile application testing, regression testing, functional testing, and load testing.
 Although it’s a scriptless framework, you can specify some of its requirements using programming languages if necessary.

 Telerik supports different systems, so it’s well suited for cross-platform and cross-browser application testing.
 A built-in recorder and automated playback allow you to use the same script for multiple tests, which helps you save time and increase testing speed.

 You can use the trial version of Telerik Test Studio for 30 days.
 After that, you need to buy a license.
 Using Telerik Test Studio, you will need to configure an add-on for version control.
 Also, Telerik offers a less comfortable and more difficult way of working with object properties than other automation testing tools.